rreben/FotoTrap/README.md

 ### Preparation
 1. Connect you room light to the relais.
 Do this in such a way that the light is turned off, when the relais is pulled up.
 2. Connect your flash to the pc cable.
+If there is no connector for the pc sync cable, use a horse shoe adapter.
+Make sure to connect the flash correctly to the horse shoe adapter.
+The front side of the flash must be headed to the closed side of the horse shoe adapter (like mounting the flash from the rear end of your camera).
 3. Connect your camera to the trigger cable (stereo jack).
 4. Connect the FotoTrap to a power supply.
 Either connect a 9V battery to Gnd and Vin of the Arduino on the Bread Board or, connect the Arduino to an USB power supply.
 5. Turn on your flash, choose the lowest flash energy possible (this will result in the shortest exposure time).